Shopify vs Etsy: Which is the best for your business?

 Something that can be done differently than on Etsy is creating a customer base by utilizing email marketing.

-There are also less fees when you have your own web store.
+There are also less fees when you have your own online store.
 There is no third-party platform taking portions of your orders.
 The main cost you have to worry about is the store’s upkeep cost, which with Shopify entails a monthly or annual plan.

 Cons of Selling on a Web Store